Lionel Messi news: Barcelona star taken off at half-time in first start of the season | Goal.com

 In his first start of the season, Barcelona star Lionel Messi was removed at half-time against Villarreal on Tuesday.

-Messi missed Barcelona's first four league matches of the season with a calf problem, before returning for a 30-minute appearance off the bench in the Champions League last week against Borussia Dormund.
+Messi missed Barcelona's first four league matches of the season with a calf problem, before returning for a 30-minute appearance off the bench in the Champions League last week against Borussia Dortmund.

 That was followed by another appearance off the bench, this time with Messi playing the second half of Barcelona's 2-0 defeat in La Liga on Saturday against Granada.